sjdv1982/cloudless/nginx/README.md

 SSL, DDoS protection, etc.

 - Go to the folder `docker/`.
 - If necessary, adapt the `nginx.conf`.
-Note that the existing `nginx.conf` assumes that the Docker bridge network IP is 172.17.0.1.
+Note that the existing `nginx.conf` assumes that you use host networking.
-- You can launch it as follows: `docker pull nginx && docker run --rm --name nginx-cloudless-container -p 80:80 -v $(pwd)/nginx.conf:/etc/nginx/nginx.conf:ro nginx`
+- You can launch it as follows: `docker pull nginx && docker run -d --name nginx-cloudless-container --network host -v $(pwd)/nginx.conf:/etc/nginx/nginx.conf:ro nginx`
 - Alternatively, build the Docker image with `docker build -t nginx-cloudless . `
-- Then, you can launch it as `docker run --rm --name nginx-cloudless-container -p 80:80 nginx-cloudless`
+- Then, you can launch it as `docker run -d --name nginx-cloudless-container --network host nginx-cloudless`
-- In both cases, add a detach (`-d`) option if you don't want to keep the shell open.
+- In both cases, use `docker stop nginx-cloudless-container` and `docker rm nginx-cloudless-container` to shut down, and `docker logs nginx-cloudless-container` to see the logs.

 ## Option B: adding Cloudless to an existing nginx server